jlento/Bling/README.md

 - Three or more equal signs `===` at the beginning of a line surrounded by empty lines inserts a page break
+- Metadata is extracted from blocks

+    ---
+    key1: value1
+    key2: value2
+    ---

+  and it is available for style JS scripts in `bling.metadata[key1]`, etc.

 ## Writing new styles

 - Use `rem` units for font sizes, and ALL (border, margin, padding, etc) lengths